-14. A thesis fee must be paid at the time the finished thesis or
+14. A the sis fee must be paid at the time the finished thesis or disserta-

-dissertation is handed in 5.00
+ed in 5.00

-15. The normal graduation fee is 15.00
+15. The 1 normal graduation fee is 18.00

 Carrying Charges

 16. In all cases, a progressively increasing carrying charge may be added to any past due Seminary account.